+To maintain and ank 1.1 This policy applys to present a size

+To maintain and enhance ++ ++ ++ This policy seeks to preserve and -

+nature conservation enhance the character and

+(biodiversity, flora and appearance of Lingen Conservation

 fauna) Area.
 The protection of some of the

-lauria) -

 open areas within the conservation

 area will have a positive effect on

 nature conservation.

 To maintain and enhance ++ ++ ++ This policy seeks to preserve and -

 the quality of landscapes enhance the character and

 and townscapes appearance of Lingen Conservation

-Area
+· · Area

 To improve quality of ++ ++ ++ This policy seeks to preserve and -

 surroundings enhance the character and

 appearance of Lingen Conservation

 Area

 To conserve and where ++ ++ ++ This policy seeks to preserve and -

 appropriate enhance the enhance the character and

 historic environment and appearance of Lingen Conservation

 cultural heritage Area

+oanara memage 7.00

 To improve air quality Х Х Х n/a -

-To reduce the effect of Х X х n/a -
+To reduce the effect of Х X X n/a -

 traffic on the environment

-To reduce contributions to Х Х х n/a -
+To reduce contributions to Х X X n/a -

 climate change

+To veduce such and billions .
+7/2

-To reduce vulnerability to х X Х n/a -
+To reduce vulnerability to x Х Х n/a -

 climate change

-To income water as a 22

-To improve water quality x Х Х n/a -

-To provide for sustainable v V n/a

-1 Х X Х II/a -

-sources of water supply